Ghoulean/GhouleanZolaBlog/zola/content/articles/ensemble-spoiler-full/index.md

 Equipped with this knowledge, we can construct a counterbuild specifically tailored to fighting Philip.
 You shouldn't bring this build to any reception other than this one.

+This is an untrue solo designed to be both consistent and simple, centered around quickly grabbing Nostalgic Embrace and improvising the rest.

 * Build
   * Xiao
     * Will of the Prescript, Multislash, Frontal Assault, Forward March, Wedging Thorn, Steel Knuckles, Gale Kick, Double Edged Rencounter, Fervid Emotions